So you’re looking for an online letting agent? The number of online letting agents is growing year on year.

 The cheaper letting fees are no doubt an attraction for many landlords.

-If you’ve decided an online letting agent is best for you, then comparing fees is essential to get the best deal.
+If you’ve decided an online letting agent is best for you, then comparing fees, performance & services is essential to get the best deal.

 Increasing the attractiveness of online letting agents, is the number of add on services on offer.
 The number of add on services across online agents, means their services start to mimic traditional agents (at a better price).

 Continue reading below to learn all about online letting agents, see which is the best and get an idea about costs.

 Alongside our fee information, we’ve also put together a fee table, we also have a letting agent comparison tool.
 This helps you compare not only online letting agents, but also high street/traditional agents.